The Steel Empire

 Velkheim, Capital of the Steel Empire

 Velkheim is the capital of the Steel Empire.
 It is a bustling place full of traders, artificers, and inventors from all corners of the earth seeking sponsorship for their engineering projects.
 Like all cities in the Steel Empire, Velkheim's streets are hewn from volcanic rock.
-Lanterns hang everywhere, casting a warm light over the sturdy earthen buildings.
 The streets are an organized cluster of tunnels and passages.
 Despite the great size of Velkheim, it is easy to navigate due to the dwarves' propensity to use geometric shapes in their advanced city-planning and design.

 Infernus, City of the Forge